 Once connected, your account email will be displayed at the top of the setup screen.
 You can disconnect at any time from Halo using the disconnect account button.

 Now that you have successfully connected Halo with your Google account, you can begin configuring Site/Agent mappings.
 This feature allows you to map subsets of users in your Google directory to different sites in Halo, or create them as agents.
-This is achieved by creating filter profiles based on fields from Google Workplace, to filter down your overall user list.
+This is achieved by creating filter profiles based on fields from Google Workspace, to filter down your overall user list.

 Before creating any filters, you should first choose which directory you would like to import your users from.
-Unless you are a reseller of Google Workplace, you should always choose "Import from my directory only".
+Unless you are a reseller of Google Workspace, you should always choose "Import from my directory only".
 If you are a reseller and you would like to also import users from your customer's Google directories, you should choose the option "Import from multiple customer directories".

 When adding a mapping, you must first choose which site the mapping is for.
 If you choose *Agent*, the the mapping will be applied to the agent import rather than the users import.
 You will also be given an extra option to choose a default role that should be given to any agents created via this mapping.
 If you would like to apply a filter to the mapping, check the box to apply a filter, and three additional options allowing you to build the filter will appear.
 If you do not apply a filter to the mapping, then all users from your Google directory will be retrieved.

 If you have chosen to import from your customers directories, you will have another additional mandatory field for the customer ID.
-To obtain this value, navigate to account settings in Google Workplace where this value will be displayed at the top of the page.
+To obtain this value, navigate to account settings in Google Workspace where this value will be displayed at the top of the page.
 When importing from your own directory, you can specify your own customer ID, or use the value "my_customer".

-A selection of Google Workplace fields can be mapped to system and custom fields in Halo, for both users and agents.
+A selection of Google Workspace fields can be mapped to system and custom fields in Halo, for both users and agents.
 You will notice when opening the module for the first time that quite a few of these field mappings have already been created for you.

-To add a new field mapping, simply press the plus icon on either the user mapping or agent mapping table, and choose which Google Workplace field should be mapped to which Halo field.
+To add a new field mapping, simply press the plus icon on either the user mapping or agent mapping table, and choose which Google Workspace field should be mapped to which Halo field.
 Each field can only be mapped once and the name attribute mappings cannot be adjusted.

 You can manage your Halo agents' roles and hence their application permissions in Halo by mapping Google groups to roles.
 You can also manage which agents belong to which change advise boards in the same way.